ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/lixiang957/CVE-2021-36630](https://github.com/lixiang957/CVE-2021-36630) :  ![starts](https://img.shields.io/github/stars/lixiang957/CVE-2021-36630.svg) ![forks](https://img.shields.io/github/forks/lixiang957/CVE-2021-36630.svg)

 ## CVE-2021-36594
- ** RESERVED ** This candidate has been reserved by an organization or individual that will use it when announcing a new security problem.
-When the candidate has been publicized, the details for this candidate will be provided.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that it was not a security issue.
+Notes: none.

 - [https://github.com/mir-hossein/Statement](https://github.com/mir-hossein/Statement) :  ![starts](https://img.shields.io/github/stars/mir-hossein/Statement.svg) ![forks](https://img.shields.io/github/forks/mir-hossein/Statement.svg)

 ## CVE-2021-36593
- ** RESERVED ** This candidate has been reserved by an organization or individual that will use it when announcing a new security problem.
-When the candidate has been publicized, the details for this candidate will be provided.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that it was not a security issue.
+Notes: none.